sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 of events from the data.
 For example, if there is only one event in an epoch, the epoch table may look more readable.
-Using the tutorial dataset after extracting data epochs, select item <font color=brown>Edit → Select epoch/event</font> in the menu, and then enter (in the pop-up window below) "rt" in the *Event type* field, then select *Keep only selected events and remove all other events* instead of *Remove epochs not referenced by any event*.
+Using the tutorial dataset after extracting data epochs, select item <font color=brown>Edit → Select epoch/event</font> in the menu, and then enter (in the pop-up window below) 'rt' in the *Event type* field, then select *Keep only selected events and remove all other events* instead of *Remove epochs not referenced by any event*.
 Press *OK* to create a new data set.
 Note:
-This daughter (and its future child datasets, if any) contains no trace (except in *EEG.urevent*) of all the events that actually occurred during the experiment but were erased by this process. <u>Therefore, we strongly recommend against using this option!</u>
+This daughter (and its future child datasets, if any) contains no trace (except in *EEG.urevent*) of all the events that actually occurred during the experiment but were erased by this process.

 ![Image:Pop_selectevent.jpg](/assets/images/Pop_selectevent.jpg)